-The WPS500X features an extremely fast 100 µs response time from 0% to 90% of full scale and sensitivity down to about 0.07 psi (5 mbar).
-This provides you with an accurate representation of rapidly changing signals that span a broad pressure range.
+Your WPS500X features an extremely fast 100 µs (0.0001 second) response time from 0% to 90% of full scale and sensitivity down to about 0.07 psi (5 mbar).
+This provides you with an accurate representation of rapidly changing pressures that span a broad range.

 Use the WPS500X with PicoScope to reveal how your engine is actually performing with minimal intrusion.
 Compression, airflow, valve timing and back pressure can all be measured in one hit.

 A WPS500X has three pressure ranges to allow accurate measurement and analysis of many automotive pressures including cylinder compression, fuel pressure, intake manifold vacuum and even pulses from the exhaust.